 4. A teaching certificate (for all school-related programs, except school psychology and health education).

-5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except C.G.S. candidates and C.A.G.S. in mental health counseling candidates.
+5. An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except C.G.S. candidates.
+The M.A.T. applicant is required to submit passing scores on either the Graduate Record Examination (GRE), Scholastic Aptitude Test (SAT), American College Testing (ACT), or Core Academic Skills for Educators (Core).

-6. Three Candidate Reference Forms accompanied by three letters of recommendation.
+7. Three Candidate Reference Forms accompanied by three letters of recommendation.